 Apple, Plum and Lemon trees are the most common in the home garden.

-With high quality fruit trees available to suit most climate areas of Australia growing a fruit tree is not only popular but also provides us with fresh produce, to eat , preserve and share with family and friends.
+With high quality trees available to suit most climate areas of Australia growing a fruit tree is not only popular but also provides us with fresh produce, to eat , preserve and share with family and friends.

-Fruit Trees can be purchased online, at your local nursery or from specialist fruit tree nurseries.
+A range of varieties can be purchased online, at your local nursery or from specialist fruit tree nurseries.